Being Cabin Crew | The Ugly Truth Part 4

 Each one of them blamed the delay on the fact they had annual leave.

-In one of those emails Brenda says; “I can see from your roster you have recently been off sick”.
+In one of her emails Brenda says; “I can see from your roster you have recently been off sick”.
 I was still off sick and hadn’t advised the company otherwise.

 ""

-In a reply to cabin crew manager Brenda regarding her “invitation” to the disciplinary meeting, I mentioned something regarding a TV personality who had recently taken her own life.
-Her reply is interesting considering at that time I was off work once again on long term sick struggling with depression.
+In my reply to Brenda regarding her “invitation” to the disciplinary meeting, I mentioned something regarding a TV personality who had recently taken her own life.
+Her reply is interesting considering that at that time I was off work once again struggling with anxiety and depression.

 The chain of correspondence can be seen here.